Job Opportunities at SCMC

 Central Office is located on the third floor of the building on the left.
 Entrance to the building is through the curved doorway.

-Dwilyn has been a music instructor at Faith Mennonite High School, Linville Hill Christian School, and Fair Haven Christian.
+Dwilyn has taught music for more than 30 years at Faith Mennonite High School, Linville Hill Christian School, and Fairhaven Christian School.
 He received a degree in music education from Millersville University and a master’s degree in Christian School Administration from Grace College.
 Currently, Dwilyn drives a delivery truck for Gap Power Rental Company in Gap, PA.
 He continues to direct Gap Male Chorus (a 40-voice men’s choir which has been singing every year since 1922) as well as Men With A Song which has its roots at music camp.
 Dwilyn and his wife, Bertie, live on a small farm with 2,000 pigs and a few cats.
 Their five grown children are active in church and ministry in the Lancaster area.
 Along with choral conducting and playing the accordian, Dwilyn enjoys the outdoors–hunting, hiking, caring for fruit trees and spending time with family at a mountain cabin.
 He and his family attend Life Mennonite Fellowship, Willow Street, PA.